chc-database/data/docs/recording_people.md

 ---

 ## Catholic-Specific Static Properties
 These are properties which are recorded non-relationally in the database.
-They are *Catholic-specific* because they typically only used by Catholic individuals.
+They are *Catholic-specific* because they typically are only used by Catholic individuals.

 Below is a list of Catholic-specific static properties which should be recorded if your historical document contains them.